-Adjustable 14k gold filled 6" cuff featuring an Australian oval opal and a white topaz.
+Adjustable 14k gold filled 6" cuff featuring an Australian oval opal and a white moissanite.

 Kindly note: Each opal is different and unique, so there may be variation from stone to stone.